LONDON FOR FASHION LOVERS

 London’s Fabric Emporiums & Atelier Craft

-Today is a celebration of fabrics, threads and embellishment, beginning with a morning walking tour taking us to some of London’s finest purveyors of cloth and trimming including MacCulloch & Wallis, VV Rouleaux and Liberty of London.
+Behind every finished garment lies a network of suppliers, makers and specialist artisans.
+Today celebrates the materials and craftsmanship that underpin London’s fashion industry, beginning with a morning walking tour to some of the city’s most respected purveyors of cloth and trimming, including MacCulloch & Wallis, VV Rouleaux and Liberty.
 These world-renowned shops offer an insight into Britain’s dedication to quality materials and detailed workmanship.
 After lunch together at the instore restaurant of Liberty’s, we continue to Hand & Lock, a prestigious embroidery house established in 1767.
 On our private visit, we step behind the scenes to discover how centuries-old techniques are kept alive, from intricate goldwork and bead embroidery to hand-stitching for couture houses, military regalia and ecclesiastical vestments.
-The tour will offer a rare glimpse into the precision and artistry that define this enduring craft.
+The tour will offer a glimpse into the precision and artistry that define this enduring craft.
 Overnight London (B, L)

 • Day 10 | Tuesday 13 October